Benetton Rugby: I Dogi

-Treviso is an executive member of the historical territorial representative of I Dogi (the Doges) that have recovered in 2015 and represents several clubs in Veneto and Friuli Venezia Giulia.
+Treviso is an executive member of the historical territorial representative of I Dogi (the Doges) that have recovered in 2015 and represents several clubs in Veneto and Friuli-Venezia Giulia.
 Currently no provision is made for a selection Seniors who take the field with the shirt of The Doges: to represent its brand and colors are at this stage the representative under-14, under-16 male and female under-18 male and female managed by Veneto Regional Committee.
 May occur during the right conditions, there is still the desire to be able to field, even if it is currently not a priority.

 In the past, Dogi was a historical invitational team that included the best players of Triveneto, area of Italy in which this sport is very widespread.
 The team was founded on 17 December 1973 in Treviso, and played its last game on 17 November 1993.
 In twenty years they played 22 games with teams of international level, collecting 15 victories.
 The selection shirt was red, with golden edges.

+Benetton Women

+Since November 2023, the Franchise has also had a women's team, which plays official tests with Spanish team.